www.scantips.com

 Cost of

+Age 35 can do 30 years (to retirement at 65), and age 25 can do 40 years, if they are wise enough to start today.
+And it continues to gain during retirement withdrawals.
 Quarter after quarter, the withdrawn dividends reduced the fund's future gains, which then also seriously reduces your future long term net worth in retirement.
-But the quarter after quarter of reinvested dividends continue increasing the earnings.
+But the quarter after quarter of reinvested dividends continue compounding the earnings.
+There are 120 quarters in 30 years.

 The cost of withdrawals (WD) is the money "that could have been" (if left reinvested) minus the money actually remaining available when withdrawn.
 If you are investing to provide later retirement income, this earlier withdrawal cost is very counterproductive, and quite important to realize.